marxjohnson/AutoHandbrake/README.md

 and executes HandBrakeCLI commands based on command-line arugments or answers to interactive prompts.

-When scanning, any titles shorter than DURATION (is specified) will be ignored.
+When scanning, any titles shorter than DURATION (if specified) will be ignored.
 The script will look at the remaining titles and attempt to find a group of sequential, similar-length titles matching the length of the DVD's main feature.
 If found, it will offer to rip this group as a set of sequentially-numbered episodes, otherwise it will offer to rip the main